yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.6.0.md

   - Added the ability to disable the theme upload capability.
 Since we don’t validate the theme content it might have viruses and other malicious software.
 So, super secure environments, we added a setting to disable the theme upload via the UI and API:
     {{< img src="/img/dashboard/portal-management/enterprise-portal/1.6.0-theme-upload-is-disabled.png" width=500px alt="Mutual TLS auth API Product in the checkout flow">}}
   - Fixed the bug where the session is not invalidated after a user logs out.
-  - Fixed the role permission issue when a provider-admin can deactivate and delete a super-admin.
+  - Fixed the role permission issue where a provider-admin can deactivate and delete a super-admin.
   - Fixed the Users API resource which allowed to enter any value into the Provider and Role fields.
 - In addition to the security fixes, several bugs related to the theme management are fixed:
   - The list of available templates is now automatically updated when a new theme is loaded.
-  - Fixed the bug where theme unpacking required unnecessary write permission to the /tmp folder..
+  - Fixed the bug where theme unpacking required unnecessary write permission to the /tmp folder.
   - Fixed icon alignment in the UI on the main page of the default theme.